 State Small Water Systems (SSWS) are defined as systems serving at least five but not more than 14 residential households.
-Mutual Water Companies are frequently classified as a SSWS.
-Typically, SSWS are regulated by county environmental health departments; regulatory oversight of these systems varies by county.
+Typically, SSWSs are regulated by county environmental health departments; regulatory oversight of these systems varies by county.
 Typically, counties require submission of water quality samples annually (at most) for a smaller set of constituents than monitored by a PWS.

-SSWS data are public; however, most counties do not have these data compiled in any easily accessible format.
+SSWS data are public; however, most counties in the state do not have these data compiled in any easily accessible format.
 Many counties require a fee for data retrieval for these systems.
 Typically, the data available include sporadic water quality data for a few constituents, and the original permit for the system.
 The permit typically includes information on the construction of the water source (well) and the street where service is provided.